 8 PREP TIPS FOR A SUCCESSFUL INSEAD INTERVIEW

-- Have your MBA elevator pitch at the ready.
+- Have your MBA elevator pitch ready.
 It’s common for alumni interviewers to open with, “Walk me through your resume,” or “Tell me about yourself.”
 Your approximately one-minute MBA elevator pitch should be a compelling and concise conversation opener that speaks to who you are, what you’re passionate about, and what’s driving you to pursue your business school degree.
-Your goal is to both create a positive first impression and open the door to further conversation by generating interest.
+Your goal is to both create a positive first impression and open the door to further.

 - Connect the dots for them.
 Be prepared to answer 1) Why an MBA? and 2) Why INSEAD?
 Those are always asked.
 Alumni are the school’s messengers and champions; you’ll want to show the love by conveying a thoughtful and sincere understanding of its unique culture and values.
 Among other qualities, your interviewer is looking for your leadership potential, fit with the school and ability to connect the dots within your professional experience to why the INSEAD MBA is the ideal next step in advancing your highest aspirations.

 - Showcase your international experience.
-International experience is not only an advantage, but a distinct criterion your interviewers will be assessing.
+This background is not only an advantage, but a distinct criterion your interviewers will be assessing.
 You’ll need to do more than enumerate your trips or adventures abroad.
 INSEAD wants evidence you’ve learned from these experiences, that you’ve gained interesting insights, cultural sensitivity and curiosity for cultures beyond your own.
-Know that many short trips abroad count for less than extended stays, such as working or studying in another country, when you would’ve had to adapt to different environments.
-If you haven’t had the opportunity yet to work or study abroad for an extended period, you could also discuss the experiences you have had working with international teams, and most importantly, what insights you have gained about cross-cultural collaboration.
+Know that many short trips abroad count for less than extended stays, such as working or studying in another country, when you had to adapt to different environments.
+If you haven’t had the opportunity yet to work or study abroad for an extended period, plan to discuss the experiences you have had working with international teams, and most importantly, what insights you have gained about cross-cultural collaboration.

-- Make your points focused and persuasive.
+- Make your points crisply and persuasively.
 Your interviewer may or may not be taking notes, so practice your key selling points to ensure that what you convey is memorable and compelling (i.e. easy for them to remember when they’re writing their report to the admissions team).

 - Prepare to address any concerns.
-If there are any red flags in your profile, prepare to respond — such as a low GMAT score or gap in your job history.
-Remember that you’re here because the school sees something in you, but there might be one issue that they want to clarify.
+If there are any red flags in your profile — such as a low GMAT score or gap in your job history — prepare to respond.
+Remember that you’re here because the school sees something in you, but there might be an issue that they want to clarify.
 Meet any confrontation with confidence and poise (it’s okay to take a breath and collect your thoughts).
 Some interviewers want to see if you can think on your feet or how you react when you’re directly challenged.

 - Discern appropriate attire by the context.
 Take your cue from your interviewers’ preferred location when deciding what to wear.
 You’ll want to dress appropriately for that business environment — a Wall Street brokerage will skew toward formal while a Silicon Valley startup will be more relaxed — although keep it smart, and err on the side of being too formal rather than too casual.
 Remember that first impressions matter, and how you show up will be perceived as part of your professional presence.

 - Ask great questions.
 This is your valuable opportunity to ask those nitty-gritty questions best fielded by someone who has gone through the program.
-When it’s your turn to ask questions, use the opportunity wisely; don’t make the mistake of asking questions for which the information is easily available online.
+And the questions you ask can reinforce your story, your goals and your reason for choosing INSEAD, so use the opportunity wisely.
+Don’t make t the mistake of asking questions that can be easily answered online.
 Remember that most people like to talk about themselves, so asking your interviewer about their own INSEAD experience is always a good topic for discussion.

 For a deeper dive on this topic, view my short video strategy session with Fortuna co-founder and former head of INSEAD Admissions, Caroline Diarte Edwards: Everything You Need to Know About the INSEAD MBA Interview.

 Melissa Jones is an expert coach at MBA admissions coaching firm Fortuna Admissions and former assistant director of the INSEAD MBA Program.
-Fortuna is composed of former admissions directors and business school insiders from 12 of the top 15 business schools.
+Fortuna is a team of former admissions directors and business school insiders from 18 of the top 20 business schools.